Debugging Using TracerV¶

 TracerV Bridge by default.
 To enable collection, modify the tracing section to your

-end cycle for collecting data.
-By default, it starts at cycle 0 and ends at
+By default, TracerV does not use a trigger, hence data collection starts at cycle 0 and ends at

 the last cycle of the simulation.
 To change this, modify the following under